TonyZYT2000/vimrc/README.md

 - [scrooloose/nerdcommenter](https://github.com/preservim/nerdcommenter): Commet blocks of codes easily!
     - Type `\cc` to comment out the line.
+    - Type `\cu` to uncomment the line.
     - Use visual mode to select a block of code, and type `\cc` to comment the block.
-    - Use visual mode to select a block of code, and type `\cu` to uncomment.
+    - Use visual mode to select a block of code, and type `\cu` to uncomment the block

 - [terryma/vim-smooth-scroll](https://github.com/terryma/vim-smooth-scroll): Make scrolling in vim smooth.